dedicatedcode/reitti/README.md

 - Maven 3.6 or higher
 - Docker and Docker Compose
 - PostgreSQL database with spatial extensions (PostGIS)
-- RabbitMQ for message processing
+- RabbitMQ for task scheduling
 - Redis for caching

 ### Quick Start with Docker